alicht/classes-js/README.md

 We see we have two classes: Pikachu and Snorlax.
 They have some things in common: number, type, fastAttack and chargeAttack.
 But they also have differences- Pikachu has a hiddenPower attribute and a walking function, whereas Snorlax has a weight attribute and an eats function.

-# Lab- refactor functional code into classes
+## Lab- refactor functional code into classes

+# Pokemon will help us understand a deeper meaning to classes

 #### This is fine except...